EESSI/docs/docs/governance/governance.md

 ### 2.6 Ingesters
 Ingesters are those individuals that have permissions to ingest a tarball into the EESSI CernVM-FS repository, i.e. they are essentially responsible for step 3 as it is described in the [Builders](#builders) Section.

-Ingesters have merge permissions on the (private) `EESSI/staging` GitHub repository.
+Ingesters have merge permissions on the (private) EESSI GitHub repository used for staging.

-Ingesters should check the contents of the tarball as it is reported in the pull requests in the `EESSI/staging` repository.
+Ingesters should check the contents of the tarball as it is reported in the pull requests in the staging repository.
 This essentially provides a second check (next to that done by Deployers) on the contents of the tarball.

 ### 2.7 Contributors